StrangeBeeCorp/docs/docs/flow/user-guides/glossary-flow.md

 ## *HarfangLab EDR* integration

-An [integration node](#integration-node) that performs operations through the HarfangLab API, such as searching and isolating endpoints, managing alerts, running jobs on agents, searching telemetry, and managing IOC and Sigma rules.
+An [integration node](#integration-node) that performs operations through the HarfangLab API, such as searching and isolating endpoints, managing alerts, running jobs on agents, searching telemetry, managing IOC rules, and listing Sigma rules.

 ## *HTTP request* action